Azure AI Vision vs Eagle

 Who each tool serves best — and when to pick the other one.

-- You need reliable OCR and image analysis capabilities.
+- You need scalable OCR and image recognition APIs integrated with Azure cloud services.

-- You need a free tier for testing or development.
+- You need a free or fully transparent pricing model for small-scale use.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".